Understanding Inference-Time Token Allocation and Coverage Limits in Agentic Hardware Verification: Results

-\textbf{Token advantage reduces on complex designs but enhanced agent achieves higher coverage.} On 5 large designs, reduction drops to 2--9$\times$.
-The enhanced agent achieves equal or higher coverage on: \textit{SD-card}: $+$4.6pp, \textit{trng}: $+$2.6pp, \textit{ethmac}: $+$0.5pp, \textit{AXI crossbar}: $+$1.2pp and \textit{CAN}: $+$7.5pp.
-The increase is due to effective feedback that directs the agent toward uncovered coverage points.
+\textbf{Coverage parity at order-of-magnitude lower cost.} On 12 easy designs both tiers reach 100\% coverage, but the enhanced tier achieves $0.04$--$0.12$ lower TTCT\_100 because of higher token usage in the base tier resulting from environment and parsing overhead.
+Other designs do not reach coverage closure in either tier, so TTCT\_100 is not applicable.

+\textbf{On hard designs the advantage compresses.} The enhanced tier reaches equal or higher coverage on 4 hard designs ($+0.5$ to $+7.5$pp) due to effective feedback that directs the agent toward uncovered coverage points.
+CPT stays above 1 on most, but nears parity on \textit{trng} ($1.07$) and \textit{ethmac} ($1.02$).
+The two exceptions are \textit{SD-card} ($0.45$) and \textit{AXI crossbar} ($0.44$). \textit{SD-card} is an anomaly where the enhanced tier achieves lower coverage than the base tier (more runs may result in higher coverage), while \textit{AXI crossbar} exhibits the opposite behavior with substantially higher coverage.
+These results indicate that CPT alone is insufficient for comparing agent efficiency when final coverage levels differ.
+Since CPT is computed at each agent's stopping point, it does not account for differences in achieved coverage - hence the need for both CPT and TTCT\_N.

-\textbf{The token gap is driven by infrastructure overhead.} The base tier consistently utilizes 400K--1.2M total billed tokens, while the enhanced domain-specialized agent spends 30K--100K.
-This design-independent baseline confirms the overhead is dominated by general-purpose environment interaction, not design-specific reasoning.
+\textbf{The token gap is driven by infrastructure overhead.} Across designs, the base tier utilizes 400K--1.2M total billed tokens, while the enhanced domain-specialized agent spends 30K--100K.
+This confirms the overhead is dominated by general-purpose environment interaction, not design-specific reasoning.
 The enhanced agent shifts allocation toward reasoning while structured coverage feedback reduces wasted tokens.
 Thus, domain specialization reduces unproductive exploration and accelerates convergence.
-This paves way for designing custom domain-specialized pipelines for various hardware design and verification tasks, with potentially using smaller LLMs to reduce costs and improve efficiency.
+This paves way for designing custom domain-specialized pipelines, with potentially using smaller LLMs to reduce costs and improve efficiency.